HUD CDBG-DR Grants North Carolina

 - Total allocated: $225,010,000

-FEMA reported the following Major Disasters between 2020-2024:
+FEMA Funding Obligations reported the following Major Disasters for North Carolina between 2020 and 2025:

 Additional Resources